myron-liu/snakes-and-apples/README.md

 ## How to deploy the game to Github Pages:

 1. Open the folder in terminal or cmd prompt like you would to run the game [How?](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/).
-2. Type `npm run build` in the terminal and it should build the project into a folder called build with the index.html.
-3. Type `npm run push-to-gh-pages` and it will upload the build folder to a git branch called "gh-pages" which github automatically serves as gh-pages.
+2. Type `npm run deploy-gh-pages` and it will automatically run `npm run build` to build the project into a folder called build with the index.html.
+Then it will upload that build folder to a git branch called "gh-pages" which github can serve as a github pages link.
-    1. If it says something like "Git not clean":
+    1. If gives some error "Git not clean":
+         1. Ask Myron about push access to the repository
          1. Commit any changes you have to git by running `git add -A` and then `git commit -m "Put a short description of any changes you made"`
-         2. Try running `npm run push-to-gh-pages` again.
+         2. Try running `npm run deploy-gh-pages` again.

-         3. Ask Myron about push access to the repository
-4. After 5-10 minutes, the pages url can be found on the "pages" setting for the repository on github.com.
+3. After 5-10 minutes, the pages url can be found on the "pages" setting for the repository on github.com.
    1. The first time around you might have to select the "gh-pages" branch and click publish on the github repo "pages" settings.

 # Getting Started with Create React App